-This policy and information report will be reviewed by Emma Salt, SENCo every year.
+This policy and information report will be reviewed by the Head teacher and SENCo every year.
 It will also be updated if any changes to the information are made during the year.

-Last Reviewed May 2021
+Last Reviewed September 2025

-Next Review due May 2024
+Next Review due September 2026

 Reviewed by Head teacher and SENCo